Introduction

 Can I install a sump pump myself?

-Yes, if you have basic plumbing and electrical skills, but it’s advisable to consult a professional to ensure proper installation and compliance with local codes.
+Installing a sump pump is possible if you have basic plumbing and electrical skills, but consulting a professional can help ensure it’s done correctly and meets local codes.

 What should I do if my sump pump fails during a storm?

-Immediately check for power issues and consider using a backup pump or a generator to manage water levels until repairs can be made.
+Check for power issues right away and think about using a backup pump or generator to control water levels until you can make repairs.

 How can I tell if my sump pump is working properly?